-Some symptoms and signs of hypothyroidism in older children and adolescents are similar to those of adults (eg, weight gain; fatigue; constipation; coarse, dry hair; sallow, cool, or mottled coarse skin—see Symptoms and Signs Symptoms and Signs Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more ).
+Some symptoms and signs of hypothyroidism in older children and adolescents are similar to those of adults (eg, weight gain; fatigue; constipation; coarse, dry hair; sallow, cool, or mottled coarse skin— see Symptoms and Signs Symptoms and Signs Hypothyroidism is thyroid hormone deficiency.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more ).
 Signs specific to children are growth retardation, delayed skeletal maturation, and usually delayed puberty.

 Routine newborn screening